Ironclaw Second Edition system for Foundry VTT

 For gifts that should interact with the system by giving situational bonuses, the advanced settings can be used to add special bonuses to gifts.
 When added, the system will automatically see if a given bonus will be applicable given its configuration and add it in the relevant place.

 - Attack Bonus: A bonus applied when a weapon is used to attack.

-- Defense Bonus: A bonus applied when defending, either as a parry with a weapon or when dodging.
+- Defense Bonus: A bonus applied when defending, whether as a parry with a weapon, when dodging, or with special defenses.